 States cannot begin processing or funding new applications until this guidance is issued.
 The release date for the fiscal year guidance varies based on a number of factors, including whether there are new Farm Bill provisions or federal budgetary discussions.

-ACEP-ALE applications are comprised of two separate forms to be completed by eligible entities – one to establish an Agreement (CPA-41) and another to fund a Parcel Contract (CPA-41A) associated with the Agreement.
 First, be sure you are using the latest forms, as older forms may still be available in various places online.
 The latest forms are available at eForms.gov.
 You can complete the forms online and submit the forms electronically by registering for a USDA Customer ID.
 Visit eForms.gov for more information.
 You may also download fillable forms using the “Browse Forms” feature and submit them directly to your state program manager.
 Downloadable copies of the forms may also be posted on your state’s NRCS webpage.

 When browsing for a form, keep searches as simple as possible.
-If you know the number of form, such as NRCS-CPA-41, it helps to enter only the number 41 into the “Form Number” field without using the above filters.
+If you know the number of the form, such as NRCS-CPA-41, it helps to enter only the number 41 into the “Form Number” field without using the above filters.
 Avoid using punctuation or additional words, as search results will be too narrow and the form you are looking for may not appear.

 If you see an error message instructing you to install Adobe Reader and configure viewing, refer to the “eForms Browser Instructions” document below.
 Be aware that not all USDA forms allow you to save information you type into them.
 Refer to these instructions for more information.